scsm-ua/kirtan-guide-en/songs/tumi-sarveshvareshvara-vrajendra-kumara.md

     tava ichā-mate śiva korena saṁhāra tava ichā-mate māyā sṛje kārāgāra

-According to Your will Lord Śiva destroys, accord- ing to Your will Māyā constructs the prison house of this world.
+According to Your will Lord Śiva destroys, according to Your will Māyā constructs the prison house of this world.

 #### 4

     tava ichā-mate jīver janama-maraṇa samṛddhi-nipāta duḥkha sukha-saṅghaṭana

-According to Your will the living beings take birth and die, and according to Your will they meet with pros- perity and ruin, happiness and sorrow.
+According to Your will the living beings take birth and die, and according to Your will they meet with prosperity and ruin, happiness and sorrow.

 #### 5